littlebirdelectronics/LB-00130/README.md

 This Addressable LED Ring contains 24 individually addressable 5mm x 5mm WS2812 RGB LEDs in a circular arrangement.
 Inside each LED package is a WS2812 driver, which lets you address each LED individually, and chain multiple LEDs together.
-The ring is perfect for making interactive projects such as, jewelry, spectacles or providing feedback for a rotary nob.
+The ring is perfect for making interactive projects such as, jewellery, spectacles or providing feedback for a rotary nob.
 The outside diameter of the ring is 66mm.
-Like most WS2812 RGB LED based boards, this product is compatible with the Adafruit Neopixel libraries.
+Like most WS2812 RGB LED based boards, this product is compatible with the [Adafruit Neopixel](https://littlebirdelectronics.com.au/collections/neopixels) libraries.

 Features: